-So of that list of January harvest-ables, what am I actually harvesting?
+It’s early January and after that list of harvest-ables what am I actually harvesting?

-Kale & Collards – Kale is growing slowly, though it still looks a bit rangy from the cold snaps.
+Kale is growing slowly, though it still looks a bit rangy from the cold snaps.
 There are baby leafs starting to grow at the junction where old leaves were picked.
-I suspenct we’ll get a few more good pickings from the Cavallo Nero, Red Russian and Scotch Curled before the kale shoots start popping up.
+I suspect we’ll get a few more good pickings from the Cavallo Nero, Red Russian and Scotch Curled before the kale shoots start popping up.
 And then – yum! – Kale shoots.
 Wish I had grown collards last fall but it just didn’t happen.

 The sprouts are still standing tall.
 I have at least two big pickings left on the 5 plants.